The ‘powerful’ meaning behind a new mural in Douglas Park

 “I want young folks to feel,” said Reeves, who believes that art is the perfect outlet that allows people of all ages to think for and express themselves.

-With a line like, “you must be the grass, you must grow wildly over the grass,” he yearned to "invoke the curiosity of children" and inspire them, along with others who come across the mural, to reach for their dreams and aspirations.
+With a line like, “you must be the grass, you must grow wildly over the graves,” he yearned to "invoke the curiosity of children" and inspire them, along with others who come across the mural, to reach for their dreams and aspirations.

 Claire Haasl, the foundation’s executive director, shared Reeves’ sentiment and added that she specifically wanted to not only collaborate with the poetry center, but to find the right poet, to lend a hand with this project.
 The installation of Word Play Way is the foundation’s second venture, with the first appearing in Lincoln Square.